NGO-Algorithm-Audit/AlgorithmAudit_website/content/english/technical-tools/SDG.md

 {{< container_open title="Has SDG been used in the past?" icon="fas fa-history" id="use-cases" >}}

+For two reasons, the use of synthetic data has long been hindered:
+1. - <span style="color:#005AA7">Privacy risks</span> – Concerns, particularly among legal professionals, existed about the risks of personal data being exposed when sharing synthetic data.
+Research and practical examples have demonstrated that these risks can be mitigated.
+See the attached [memo](/technical-tools/sdg/#privacy-legal) below for more background information on the legal aspects of synthetic data generation.
-Widespread adoption of synthetic data generation has long been hindered by privacy concerns related to data sharing.
-Many commercial APIs depend on cloud-based software, making them unsuitable for public sector organizations, where citizen data cannot easily be shared externally.
-A [local-first](/technical-tools/sdg/#local-first) approach offers a viable solution, enabling synthetic data to be generated within an organisation using browsed-based software.
-Besides, recent years have showcased groundbreaking use cases that highlight how SDG can enable secure data sharing while ensuring privacy.
+2. <span style="color:#005AA7">Cloud dependencies risks</span> – Many existing (commercial) APIs rely on cloud-based software, making them unsuitable for public organizations, as citizen data cannot simply be uploaded to cloud platforms.
+[Local-first](/technical-tools/sdg/#local-first) data processing offers a solution to this problem.
+With this tool, synthetic data can be generated directly in the browser.
+The data does not leave the user's computer or the organization's environment.

+In sum, recent use cases have shown that synthetic data can be safely shared and generated without the involvement of a cloud provider.
+It is time to scale up so that stakeholders can gain more and better insights into the data managed by government organizations.

-#### Use cases
+#### Applications

-Notably, <a href="https://www.lighthousereports.com/suspicion-machines-methodology/" target="_blank">Lighthouse Reports</a> shared inadvertently acquired data to the public through SDG, shedding light on biases in a massive data set that the Municipality of Rotterdam used for ML-driven risk profiling in the context of social welfare re-examination.
+<a href="https://www.lighthousereports.com/suspicion-machines-methodology/" target="_blank">Lighthouse Reports</a> was able to publicly share unintentionally obtained data using synthetic data, revealing bias in a dataset from the Municipality of Rotterdam.
+This dataset was used for machine learning-driven risk profiling in the context of social welfare re-examination.

 #### AI Act

-Furthermore, Article 10(5) of the AI Act contains a specific provision on the use of synthetic data for bias detection and mitigation.
-It requires AI system providers to address biases by utilizing synthetic or anonymized data first, rather than drirectly "processing special categories of personal data".
+Additionally, Article 10(5) of the AI Act includes a specific provision regarding the use of synthetic data for bias detection and mitigation.
+It requires AI system providers to first investigate bias using synthetic or anonymized data, rather than directly processing "special categories of personal data."

 {{< container_close >}}